-group selection
+group selection technique

-technique

-Editor

 Motif Style Guide: A selection technique that identifies a group of elements in a selection scope whose selection state is to be affected.

 GUI Graphical user interface.

-Handedness Style Manager: Mouse dialog box: Use this setting to specify rightor left-handed mouse control.
+Handedness Style Manager: Mouse dialog box: Use this setting to specify right- or left-handed mouse control.

-ToolTalk: To perform the operation requested by the sending handle a message application; to send a ToolTalk reply to a request.
+handle a message ToolTalk: To perform the operation requested by the sending application; to send a ToolTalk reply to a request.